 One thing I always look foward to in village outreach is the bible study.
 We always have lots of time to study under the open heavens.
-It was beautiful in the village again.
+It was a beautiful time again.
 The only issue was that we had an abundance of sunlight.
 I mean abundance.
 Guys, I had sunburn.
 I’m still recovering from that sunburn(well…, I’ve done really well over these two weeks now).
 Sunburn so evident, it has been the subject of discussion for almost everyone who’s seen me since then.
 Like I laughed it off with a friend, the bible doesn’t promise beautiful faces for those who preach, it’s beautiful feet (Isaiah 52:7).
-But wait, Daniel 12: 3 says those who turn many to righteous shall shine like stars forever more.
+But wait, Daniel 12: 3 says those who turn many to righteous shall shine like stars forever more. 😇

 We woke up and had devotion time.
 Then thorough cleanup of the enviroment began.
 We cleared the kitchen equipments, cleared out our hostels which happened to be the primary school for the villagers.
 I spent time picking charcoal from the ground and underneath my fingernails looked very blessed.

-Then photo gallery sessions began, as people filed out of the village in different batches.
+Then, the photo gallery sessions began, as people filed out of the village in different batches.

 Added point: It’s a great time doing what Jesus did while he was here on earth.
 Try it.